hapax/hapax.github.io/assets/rego.md

 and in particular, the `words` corpus, consisting of $\sim 250, 000$ English words.
-It also uses an iterator trick from the `itertools` library, so we start by invoking these to packages:
+It also uses an iterator trick from the `itertools` library, so we start by invoking these two packages:

 ```python
 from nltk.corpus import words